maximgurin/verifica/README.md

 - No global state.
 Only local, immutable objects
 - Plain old Ruby, zero dependencies, no magic

 Verifica is designed around Access Control List.
-ACL clearly separates authorization rules definition (who can do what for any given resource) and execution (can `current_user` delete this post?).

-**Note: Verifica is under active development.
-The first public release, docs, and examples are coming soon.**
+ACL powers a straightforward and unified authorization flow for any user and resource, regardless of how complex the authorization rules are.

+*Note: Verifica is a new open-source gem, so you may wonder if it's reliable.
+Internally, this solution has been battle-tested in several B2B products, including one with over 15M database records.
+But anyway, trust nothing.
+DYOR.*

 ## Why Verifica?
 Isn't Pundit or CanCanCan enough?